-Looking at the educational movement, I feel happy for people who learn a lot about the content because there is so much thought that an artist can convey through these works, that motivate viewers to accept difference and practice tolerance for example.
+Looking at the educational movement, I feel happy for people who have learnt a lot about the content because there is so much thought that an artist can convey through his work.
+For example, motivating the public to accept differences and practice tolerance.

-It’s also a cultural movement for everyone who has attended, so that it influences and becomes a place for personal reflection.
+It’s also a cultural movement for everyone who has attended.
+It influences and becomes a place for personal reflection.

 The economic impact of this event is not small either.
-We encourage showrooms to be self-created and for open events, whether it’s in the form of an exhibition or a programme.
-So people are not just experiencing ARTJOG, but experiencing the whats beyond and around it.
+We encourage showrooms to be self-created and for open events, whether they are in the form of an exhibition or a programme.
+People are not just experiencing ARTJOG, but they are also experiencing the what’s beyond and around it.
 Performance, music, fashion, craft and other new forms of arts.
 And these people arriving in Jogja is also a form of economic impact.

 What does ARTJOG symbolise?

-Cooperation with artists.
-The main strength and mission of ARTJOG from the start was to provide a forum for young artists with fresher thoughts that were more interesting and challenging for us to present to the public where they were very concerned about the development of art.
+Co-operation with artists.
+The main strength and mission of ARTJOG from the start was to provide a forum for young artists with thoughts that were more interesting and challenging for us to present to the public where they were very concerned about the development of art.